 He has been recognised by The Legal 500 Asia Pacific Hong Kong Bar (2021) as a leading silk in commercial disputes and an “accomplished S.C.”.

 Norman Nip, S.C. has a broad civil practice with an emphasis on commercial and securities litigation.
-He has been described as “incredibly clever and hard-working” (Chambers & Partners 2023) and a “very user-friendly barrister” who is “extremely good on his feet” (The Legal 500 2023).
+He has been described as “incredibly clever and hard-working” (Chambers & Partners 2023), “one of the lead commercial silks in the Hong Kong market” and “at the top of his game” (The Legal 500 2024).

 His expertise also spans other practice areas, including banking, company and shareholder disputes, competition, insurance, professional liability, land, trusts, employment, matrimonial, bankruptcy, PRC and international cross-border disputes, public law as well as white-collar crime.